Founder / Artistic Director

 “Dance enables us to lose ourselves and find ourselves at the same time”

 Andrea Maria Lam (Drea) is founder of Dance Masala.
 She is a Choreographer, Performer, Trainer and Instructor; and also the manager of the Dance Masala Professional Team.
-Born to dance, Drea has been inspiring students with her passion for Bollywood dance and performance for the past six years.
+Born to dance, Drea has been inspiring students with her passion for Bollywood dance and performance for the past seven years.
 She is a mix of Macanese (Portuguese / Indian / Chinese) and Hong Kong Chinese.

 Her Bollywood obsession began with the music and developed more after seeing the dance.
 Coming from a musical background, Drea was obsessed with psychedelic 60s and 70s Bollywood and Pakistani Lollywood; the cool compressed voices of Asha Bhosle and her sister Lata Mangeshkar; the interesting scales; and the many drums with their syncopated rhythms!
 Not to mention the theatricality of Bollywood dance as an art-form.